bethbailey/survey-search/README.md

 Test the upload portion of the site using either a handmade file or, if you are so inclined, the sample upload on our github in Sample Upload/student.csv.
 You can use any values for the upload parameters.
 Once you have uploaded this survey, you should be able to see it on the "Browse" page, and it will show up in keyword searches for questions and surveys (try searching "final" or "semester" before and after the upload).

 #### Libraries to Install for Django:
-- pillow
-- wordcloud
+- wordcloud (sudo pip install wordcloud)
-- sklearn
+- sklearn (sudo pip install sklearn)

 ## Coding Breakdown